merneo/arch-linux/modules/06-disk-partitioning.md

 **Note:** This module is **OPTIONAL**.
 Only use if your disk is not already partitioned.
 If disk is already partitioned, skip to mounting modules (`08-btrfs-filesystem.md` or `09-mount-partitions.md`).

+**ENVIRONMENT:** Live USB (root@archiso)

+---

+## ⚠️ WARNING: Data Loss

+**This module will PERMANENTLY DELETE all data on the target disk.**

+- Make sure you have backups of important data
+- Double-check disk names before proceeding (use `lsblk` to verify)
+- This operation CANNOT be undone
+- Verify you're working with the correct disk - **wrong disk selection will destroy data**

 ---

 ## Step 1: Identify Disk Device